tylergorecki/tylergorecki/README.md

   - **Researcher at the UVA Sports Science and Analytics Collective**: Building an innovative data pipeline for the UVA Men's Basketball Team, including moving data from api to cloud storage to dashboard for real-time insights.
   - **Co-director of the UVA Baseball Data Analytics Team**: Leading data collection and analysis to collect data that can be utilized in team analysis/strategy.
 - **Research Projects**:
-  - Developed a **transfer portal dashboard** for UVA Men's Basketball (private), facilitating recruitment processes in the offseason.
+  - Developed a private **transfer portal dashboard** for UVA Men's Basketball (private), facilitating recruitment processes in the offseason.
   - Created a [**MLB expected runs model**](https://github.com/tylergorecki/mlb-expected-runs) using R and MLB Statcast data, which simulated the success of many variations of lineup constructions based on hitter types.
   - Created a [**CFB expected points model**](https://github.com/tylergorecki/cfb-expected-points) using R and college football play-by-play data to assist decision making on long field goals.
   - Acting as a business analytics team for a media company, my group and I created an **Online News Popularity Predictor** which implemented advanced ML algorithms (XGBoost, CatBoost) to predict the likelihood and explain the important features of more popular articles.